Pure Differential Privacy for Functional Summaries with a Laplace-like Process

-In this part, we demonstrate how the ICLP mechanism is not only feasible on functional summaries but also can be applied to more general learning problems where the summary of interest is a function.
+In this part, we demonstrate how the ICLP mechanism is not only feasible for functional summaries but also can be applied to more general learning problems where the summary of interest is a function.

-\paragraph{Kernel Density Estimation:} Let $D = \{x_1,\cdots,x_n\} \subseteq T$, where $T$ is a compact set over $\mbR^{d}$, be an i.i.d. sample from a distribution with density $f_0$.
-For any given ICLP kernel $K$, we adopt the ICLP-QR by picking the density estimation kernel as $K^{\eta}$ with $\eta >1$.
-For a given $d\times d$ symmetric and positive definite bandwidth matrix $\mathbf{H}$, the kernel density estimator under ICLP-QR takes the form of
+\paragraph{Kernel Density Estimation.} Let $D = \{x_1,\cdots,x_n\} \subseteq T$, where $T$ is a compact set over $\mbR^{d}$, be i.i.d. samples from a distribution with density $f_0$.
+For any given ICLP covariance kernel $K$, we adopt the ICLP-QR by picking the density estimation kernel as $K^{\eta}$ with $\eta >1$.
+For a given $d\times d$ symmetric and positive definite bandwidth matrix $\mathbf{H}$, the kernel density estimator under the ICLP-QR strategy takes the form of

 We now provide the global sensitivity and utility analysis of $\hat{K}_{D} (x)$ in the following theorem.